Aliases for TICAM1 Gene

 GeneCards Summary for TICAM1 Gene

 TICAM1 (Toll-Like Receptor Adaptor Molecule 1) is a Protein Coding gene.
-Diseases associated with TICAM1 include encephalopathy, acute, infection-induced 6 and herpes simplex encephalitis.
-Among its related pathways are Hepatitis C and Influenza A. GO annotations related to this gene include protein kinase binding and signal transducer activity.
+Diseases associated with TICAM1 include herpes simplex encephalitic 6 and herpes simplex encephalitis.
+Among its related pathways are Immune System and Infectious disease.
+GO annotations related to this gene include protein kinase binding and signal transducer activity.